clavery/dwre-tools/CHEAT-SHEET.md

 ### Apply Migrations To Your Sandbox

-This will ensure your sandbox is up to date with the current migrations in the repository
+This will ensure your sandbox is up to date with the current migrations in the repository.
+This should probably only be run on the develop branch.

 1. `git pull` to update your working copy